Matomatt/xfce-framed-wallpaper/README.md

-# ⚠️ Deprecated
+# Forked from Wolfyxon/xfce-live-wallpaper
-This repo is no longer maintained.
-Feel free to fork.
+This original repo is no longer maintained.

 # Live wallpaper for Linux XFCE
 A simple script that allows you to play a GIF, video or image sequence on your desktop wallpaper!